 Q. How do I know if I need to look at moving into care?

-This is never an easy decision to make.
 The first signs of needing assistance with daily living are when the normal day-to-day tasks have become too difficult to manage without help from others.
 The best thing to do is discuss it with someone who respects your situation and knows you well.
 Perhaps this could be a family member, or your local doctor.
 Another way of ascertaining your needs is to consult with the Aged Care Assessment Team (ACAT).
-Regardless of your situation they will have to assess you anyway, if you wish to enter residential aged care.
-So it may be a good idea to speak to them about your needs.
+Regardless of your situation you will need an assessment if you wish to go into residential aged care.

 Q. What is an assessment?

-An assessment is merely an evaluation by a member of the Aged Care Assessment Team (ACAT) who is a health care professional in the area of senior care.
+An assessment is an evaluation by a member of the Aged Care Assessment Team (ACAT) who is a health care professional in the area of senior care.
 They will visit you and ask you some questions about your life and lifestyle to find the best possible care options for you.
-You may have anyone present with you for the assessment, such as a carer or family member.
-And if you wish, you may instruct your doctor to provide your medical history to the ACAT representative.
+If you wish, you may instruct your doctor to provide your medical history to the ACAT representative.
 These assessments are free.

 Q. What if I only need care for a short time?

-Q. What are the standards for staff working in Aged Care Facilities?
+Q. Are there standards for Aged Care Facilities?

-The staff working in a home should be fully trained to the highest standard.
-Aged Care Homes are subject to an accreditation process conducted by the Aged Care Standards and Accreditation Agency.
+Aged Care Homes are subject to an accreditation process conducted by the Aged Care Quality and Safety Commission.
 The home must pass a series of compulsory checks to operate.
 They can also be subject to spot checks, a process fully supported by Allity who believe that only services, which consistently meet high quality standards, should be allowed to operate.